 In April 2001, the former airline Hapag-Lloyd operated the first flight from the “new” airport ‘FKB’ – the official three-letter-code according to the international designation of airports.

 In the following years, numerous other airlines launched flights from the regional airport of Baden (e. g.
-Air Serbia, Corendon Airlines, Eurowings, Pobeda Airlines, Ryanair, TUIfly and Wizz Air), thereby expanding the destination network and choice for passengers.
+Corendon Airlines, Eurowings, Ryanair and Wizz Air), thereby expanding the destination network and choice for passengers.

 A milestone in the history of FKB occurred in 2008: for the first time, more than 1 million passengers where handled within one year.